-2018 is already proving to be a powerhouse year for crisis communications learnings.
+2018 was a powerhouse year for crisis communications learnings.
 From Crock-Pot’s This is Us nightmare to KFC’s bold response to its chicken shortage, these examples are a good reminder to constantly reevaluate your crisis or issues management strategy and protocol.
 While preparing for the unexpected is typically the primary focus, building in ample time post-crisis to measure and assess the company’s approach is critical to learn and evolve.

 Once the situation has been managed, here is a framework to follow to ensure you’re setup for the future.